fxcvd/ping/README.md

 # ping
 *multithreading ddos software*

-> Use this only for test u website\n
+> Use this only for test u website
+>
 > ddos attacks are prohibited by law !!!

 ---